If you’re feeling like you just can’t get ahead, saving at tax time may help you get started.

 - Plan in advance to save some part of your tax refund.
 It’s likely that you already have plans for what to do with your refund — many people do.
 But, if you can include in your planning to save part of your refund, maybe 25 percent, it could help you down the road when an emergency occurs or you need a little extra cash to meet a financial goal.

 - Have a separate account you use to save.
 There are many options to choose from, including a regular savings account with a bank or credit union, an IRA, a savings bond, or a savings wallet on a prepaid card.
-You can also consider opening a account, which is a government sponsored retirement saving account that is simple, safe, and affordable.
 Review your options and choose the most convenient way to set aside your savings.
 Then, set it up in advance so you’re ready to use it during tax time.

 - Automatically deposit some of your refund into a separate account when you file your return.
 If you’re receiving a refund, use your tax form to tell the IRS to put the part you need right away into your checking account and the rest into your separate account designated for savings.
 Don’t forget to take your savings account information with you if you visit a tax preparer or free tax preparation site.